 - by making such recommendations as it considers appropriate to the board;

-- to conduct post implementation reviews of acquisitions; and
+- to conduct post implementation reviews of acquisitions and major investments; and

 - to assist in the acquisition strategy of the group.